tensorflow/tensorflow/tensorflow/docs_src/community/roadmap.md

 ### Platforms
 #### TensorFlow Lite:
-* Increased coverage of supported ops in TensorFlow Lite
+* Increase coverage of supported ops in TensorFlow Lite
 * Easier conversion of a trained TensorFlow graph for use on TensorFlow Lite
 * Support for GPU acceleration in TensorFlow Lite (iOS and Android)
 * Support for hardware accelerators via Android NeuralNets API
-* Improved CPU performance by quantization and other network optimizations (eg. pruning, distillation)
+* Improve CPU performance by quantization and other network optimizations (eg. pruning, distillation)
-* Increased support for devices beyond Android and iOS (eg. RPi, Cortex-M)
+* Increase support for devices beyond Android and iOS (eg. RPi, Cortex-M)

 #### TensorFlow.js:
 * Release package for Node.js bindings to the TensorFlow C API through the TensorFlow.js backend interface